Vegan Ragout Lettuce Wraps

 This is your ticket to healthy-town.
 This vegan dish is packed with umami, so even meat-lovers will be fooled by this dish.
 Umami is defined as “a category of taste in food (besides sweet, sour, salt, and bitter), corresponding to the flavor of glutamates, especially monosodium glutamate.”
 Umami is commonly found in animal-based foods like fish, meats, fermented foods, cured meats, mushrooms, and certain vegetables and corresponds with a savory taste.
 With a vegetarian or vegan diet, umami is often lacking, so to please even the most carnivorous people with the occasional meat-free dish (the health benefits are countless!) umami is helpful and beautifully beneficial to add to meatless dishes.
 Mushrooms are a go-to source of umami, and by using the excess liquid from the mushrooms in addition to the actual mushrooms, we have plenty of umami present.

-This ragout is the perfect warm and comforting winter staple.
+These Vegan Ragout Lettuce Wraps are the perfect warm and comforting winter staple.
 I love to add to large cabbage or collard leaves as shown here, or:

 Add on top Spaghetti Squash